It may be all fun and jokes, but dad bashing can have consequences. It can impact how you run your home and your child’s relationship with his dad.

-We rant on online forums about dads glued to the computer with baby propped on his lap.
-Or we harp on dads for messing up the nap schedule yet again.
+We rant on online forums about dads glued to the computer with baby propped on his lap, or we harp on dads for messing up the nap schedule yet again.
 Even parenting books with “Just for Dads” sections assume moms do all the reading and dads aren’t involved.

 Dad bashing also prevents parents from working as a team.
 Parenting becomes a divide between the two key people who ought to work as a unit.
 Couples might even “keep tabs” of who did what and bristle when one feels like she’s doing more than the other.

-Imagine the message we’re sending our kids about their dads.
+And imagine the message we’re sending our kids about their dads.
 Whether said with humor or not, finding fault in fathers in front of children makes dad look bad.
-We don’t want our kids to assume their dads can’t handle a baby without mom around.
-Or that he’s simply the babysitter.
+We don’t want our kids to assume their dads can’t handle a baby without mom around, or that he’s simply the babysitter.

 And for each complaint and task that we make fun of them for, the same could be said about us moms.
 I don’t install the car seats.
 Or take our recycling to the center every week.
 Or even make the bed.
 So it’s fine if my husband doesn’t puree baby food.

 Occasional venting is okay.
 Sometimes I read online vents and chuckle in agreement.
-But if the issues dig deeper, so deep you find yourself fuming, then two things need to happen:
+But if the issues dig deeper, so deep you find yourself fuming, then three things need to happen:

 No heaving heavy sighs hoping he’ll get the hint.
 He won’t (he’ll just know you’re mad about something).
 Instead, discuss your concerns, with no defenses or accusations.

-The best time to do this?
+The best time to have this conversation?
 When you’re both in a good mood.
 You’re more likely to talk and see each other’s perspectives when you’re calm.